 Do you have an issue in your development as an artist you would like Eric to address?
 Whether you are struggling with a particular area of your work or just a general question, Eric will share his expertise and insights to help you grow as an artist and find your own style.
-Much like Question of the Month, Eric will address your questions but he also encourages you to share your experiences in DEAR ERIC COLUMN.
-This will be published every month for 2016.
+Eric will address your questions but he also encourages you to share your experiences in DEAR ERIC COLUMN.
+This will be published every other month for 2018.
 (We will address one issue per month, so if you don’t see your issue addressed in the month you sent in your email, look for them in the following months.
 Issues will be addressed in the order they are received and for educational value.)

 To participate, send your issue or question to email@example.com.
 Be sure to put in the subject line DEAR ERIC.
 Use your first name and the state or country you are living.
 If you prefer we not use your first name, just let us know in the email and we will only use your state or country.

 If you wish to sign up for this series and for Collectors’ Corner, click here Join our E-List and you can specify if you wish to be on the Workshop News list or Collector News list or both.

 Link to 2017 DEAR ERIC COLUMN

 2018 DEAR ERIC COLUMN